 The roots are actually growing on a piece of wood, which makes the composition look like an old flowering tree.

-If you have an interest in Chrysanthemum bonsai you will derive valuable information about styling, varieties and care from both of these articles.
+Both articles are thorough.
+If you have an interest in mum bonsai you will derive valuable information about styling, varieties and care from both of them.
+(And ... enjoy even more photos.)